Who Must Be CCPA Compliant? Does It Apply To Me?

 - Professional or employment-related information.

-Personal information doesn’t include information that is publicly available.
-That entails information that is “lawfully made available from federal, state, or local government records if any conditions associated with such information” with the exception of biometric information that was collected without the consumer’s knowledge.
+Personal information doesn’t include publicly available information.
+That entails information that is “lawfully made available from federal, state, or local government records if any conditions associated with such information” except biometric information that was collected without the consumer’s knowledge.

 Now, there’s one last relevant piece of information before we move on.
 The CCPA defines “person” as: